 The main problem about being arrested for your art is the fact that you put so much time into it.
 It can be taken away from you in a second.
-The first time you get arrested there is the Romantic idea of an artist being arrested for his work.
-After the third or fourth time the Romantic side begins to wane and the harsh reality of all the time you spent to work on something being taken away from you is difficult and is mentally taxing.
-They didn’t know how to deal with me, so they dealt with it with a dramatic manner – being handcuffed, thrown in the back of a police car, cameras being thrown in the back of police car trunks, a little physicality involved.
+The first time you get arrested there is the romantic idea of an artist being arrested for his work.
+After the third or fourth time, the romantic side begins to wane, and the harsh reality of all the time you spent to work on something being taken away from you is difficult and is mentally taxing.
+They didn’t know how to deal with me, so they dealt with it with a dramatic manner—being handcuffed, thrown in the back of a police car, cameras being thrown in the back of police car trunks, a little physicality involved.

 Where are you launching your book?

 In a launch rocket into North Korea.
 And my website.
 I might do a few signings in New York City, but it’s a really low-key, organic process.
-It’s a limited edition of 1,400 books with 112 pages showing 55 works done in Europe since 2000.
+It’s a limited edition of 1,400 books, with 112 pages showing 55 works done in Europe since 2000.
 I collect photo books, so it’s been a dream of mine to do one by myself.

 How do you see the different attitudes between North America and Europe in terms of the acceptance of your work?

-Europe is a safe haven for me and often because it’s a commission by an art museum or biennial.
-In the States, the battles for free speech have been fought by Larry Flint, Hugh Hefner, for the naked body.
-The American Civil Liberties Union has fought vigorously for the rights of free expression in magazines, to be on cable, on newstands, TV.
+Europe is a safe haven for me, and often because it’s a commission by an art museum or biennial.
+In the States, the battles for free speech have been fought by Larry Flynt, Hugh Hefner, for the naked body.
+The American Civil Liberties Union has fought vigorously for the rights of free expression in magazines, to be on cable, on newsstands, TV.
 But the nude in public thing is a very explosive issue.
 No one is really pushing that boundary for art.
 That has been my fight, to do my work in this unchartered territory of public space.
-It’s very difficult in the US because a lot of laws created in the 1980s to protect the public from the porn industry.
+It’s very difficult in the US because of a lot of laws created in the 1980s, to protect the public from the porn industry.
 Before the 1980s, there were laxed laws, even in Washington!
 Nudity has become a time bomb to police and conservative government in the US.
 Europe is a relief for me, an escape, without the threat of arrest.
 I can’t stop making my work, I can’t stop making photographs.
 I have a vision and I want to complete it.
 I can’t stop myself.